httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Signatures are likely to be deemed an adversarial setting when applying Integrity fields; see {{algorithms}}.
-Using signatures to protect the checksum of an empty representation allows receiving endpoints to detect if an eventual payload has been stripped or added.
+Using signatures to protect the checksum of an empty representation allows receiving endpoints to detect if an eventual content has been stripped or added.

 Any mangling of Integrity fields, including digests' de-duplication or combining different field values (see {{Section 5.2 of RFC9110}})